microscaler/tinkerbell/docs/mdbook/src/adr/ ADR-0028-Compliance_Auditing_and_Regulatory_Considerations.md

 Accepted

 ## Context
-Tinkerbell is designed as a globally adoptable agentic development platform.
+Tiffany is designed as a globally adoptable agentic development platform.
 As such, future-facing support for multiple languages, cultural formatting standards, and locale-aware experiences is essential.

 While English will be the primary development and interaction language during early phases, we anticipate: